ustwo/ustwo.com-frontend/CONTRIBUTING.md

 #### Selector naming conventions

-Simple words separated by hyphens.
-No BEM.
-Elements inside the component do not need reference to the parent.
-If the component is truly isolated this shouldn't be a problem.
-Let's see what happens :)
+Simple words separated by hyphens as a preference to camelCasing or underscores.

 ### SASS